The online fellowship and grant administration (OFA) system will open for applications in late July.

 The overall structure of support would thus include:

-- An academic year's leave funded by ACLS under the Burkhardt Fellowship program, with a stipend of $95,000 plus other funds for scholarship and relocation, and residence (not including lodging costs) at one of the participating residential centers.
+- An academic year's leave funded by ACLS under the Burkhardt Fellowship program, with a stipend of $95,000 plus other funds for scholarly activities and relocation, and residence (not including lodging costs) at one of the participating residential centers.
 To accommodate fellows' personal schedules, these centers and libraries have agreed to permit successful applicants to specify one of the succeeding three years for residency and to hold a place for them; applicants will be required to adhere to that schedule.

 - A summer's support (usually estimated at 2/9 salary) and/or equivalent reduction of teaching and administrative duties at some point in the post-fellowship stage, funded by the home institution.

-- Since projects are expected to be long term, and since these fellowships offer a high level of salary support, work plans should be designed to take maximum advantage of existing leave and/or sabbatical policies at home institutions; that is, these fellowships should be viewed as incremental to institutionally approved leave policies rather than substituting for them.
+- Since projects are expected to be long-term, and since these fellowships offer a high level of salary support, work plans should be designed to take maximum advantage of existing leave and/or sabbatical policies at home institutions; that is, these fellowships should be viewed as incremental to institutionally approved leave policies rather than substituting for them.
 Such institutionally granted research support could be used for the final effort necessary to bring the project to completion.

 Participating Residential Research Centers